 What happened to Jeffrey Sachs?

-Cuomo named Sachs as one of the original 27 members of the Medicaid task force last year, but he drew fire from good government groups after [the New York Times reported he represented healthcare clients while advocating for changes in state health policy.
+Cuomo named Sachs as one of the original 27 members of the Medicaid task force last year, but he drew fire from good government groups after [the New York Times reported] he represented healthcare clients while advocating for changes in state health policy.

 A spokesman for Sachs declined to comment.

 As the Times noted, a number of the Medicaid team’s decisions directly affect several of Sachs’ clients, including Mount Sinai Medical Center, NYU Langone Medical Center, New York Association of Homes and Services for the Aging, Montefiore Medical Center and Maimonides Medical Center.